How to install#

 To install the latest pydap version (client-only), directly from the GitHub repository, run:

-If you are interested in installing pydap in developer mode to potentially contribute to the package, go to Contributing to the code.
+If you are interested in installing pydap in editable mode to contribute to the project, go to Contributing to the code.